-3. Inside the transmitter, separate the inner cover from the keypad by releasing the two tabs on the cover.
+3. Inside the transmitter, separate the inner cover from the keypad by carefully prying on the edge with a coin.

 4. Remove the old battery, and insert a new battery into the back of the cover with the + side facing down.